 We are proud to be able to provide exceptional healthcare and a 5-star experience for our patients.
 From the moment you walk into our hospital, you’re our top priority.

-Participating hospitals measure patient satisfaction by contracting with an independent organization to mail, receive and tabulate a federally prescribed survey, called the Hospital Consumer Assessment of Healthcare Providers and Systems (HCAHPS) survey, which asks patients about their experience during a recent hospital stay.
+Hospitals measure patient satisfaction by contracting with an independent organization to mail, receive and tabulate a federally prescribed survey, called the Hospital Consumer Assessment of Healthcare Providers and Systems (HCAHPS) survey, which asks patients about their experience during a recent hospital stay.

 Patient comments returned in Redwood Area Hospital’s recent survey results include: